 - Dependent leadership cultures operate with the belief that people in authority are responsible for leadership.

 - Independent leadership cultures operate with the belief that leadership emerges out of individual expertise and heroic action.

-To what extent is the culture having a positive or negative impact on performance?
-Is our leadership culture helping us to achieve the business strategies we have set?
+- To what extent is our culture having a positive or negative impact on performance?

-If the business strategy and the leadership culture are at odds, leaders need to get serious about changing themselves — so they can change the culture; create direction, alignment and commitment; and, over time, boost performance and meet strategic goals.
+If your business strategy and leadership culture are at odds, your leaders need to get serious about changing themselves — so they can create greater direction, alignment, and commitment; and, over time, boost performance and meet strategic business goals.

 For optimal outcomes, you must carefully link your business strategy, leadership strategy, and organizational culture.
 And make sure that your organization’s leadership development initiatives are aligned and crafted to support these as well.

 Ready to Take the Next Step?